FAQs

 If you wish to buy a gift voucher for someone, please be in touch.

-You will be asked for payment after the massage.
-If you need to cancel your massage for any reason, please give more than 24 hours notice.
+You will be asked for payment prior to the massage appointment.
+If you need to cancel your massage for any reason, please give at least 24 hours notice.
 Any cancellations made within 24 hours of the booking may be subject to a fee of up to the cost of the treatment unless I can schedule another client in.

-On the day of your appointment please ensure you are feeling well and are not displaying any symptoms in common with those of CV-19:
+On the day of your appointment please ensure you are feeling well and are not displaying any symptoms in common with those of Covid 19:

 Please arrive at your appointment time.